WMPatrick/WMPatrick/README.md

 Here are some ideas to get you started: -->

 - 🔭 I am working on optimizing my react projects for speed.
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I am currently learning Data Structures and Algorithms.
 - 📫 How to reach me: ...+254 728727104 || pwmwangi2@gmail.com